 – COIL LINE AUTOMATION –

-Part of the EPS Direct package is a state-of-the art Siemens control and monitoring system that automates many tasks that were traditionally managed by line operators.
+Part of our EPS Gen 3 line is a state-of-the art Siemens control and monitoring system that automates many tasks that were traditionally managed by line operators.
 This system has exceeded expectations: a level of automation has been achieved that it takes just two workers to run the line and they have time to perform the material handling chores and most of the regular maintenance inspections as well.

 In fact, as one coil finishes and the next coil is staged on the coil car, the new control system performs entire coil change process in as little as 3 minutes with no operator involvement.
 The operators band and move coils in and out of inventory and check logs, while coils are loaded and processed nearly unattended.
 The coil more quickly ramps up to optimum speed and runs that optimum speed automatically.
 This all makes for higher net run time than was possible before which is reflected in the EPS Cost Calculator.